ZimmermanLab/SF-metrosideros-endophytes/eg_thesis.md

 ![](eg_thesis_files/figure-markdown_github/rarefaction-1.png)

-### Figure 3.
-Species accumulation curve showing species richness in all trees & sites
+**Figure 3.** Species accumulation curve showing species richness in all trees and sites for the August 2017 sampling.
+Each line represents the species richness of one tree, and the color represents the site which said tree is from.

 The species richness curve graphs the number of fungal species (OTUs) found versus the totla number of fungal isolates for each tree's microbiome.
 Each line represents one tree's community, and the color of the line represents which site each tree was located in.
 A sharply angled line indicates that the full species diversity has not been samples, and a line that plateaus indicated that most of the species available in that community have been sampled.
 There were 97 total OTUs found among the 30 different trees.
 Both isolation frequency and number of fungal species found varies notably between trees.

 ![](eg_thesis_files/figure-markdown_github/bar-graph-1.png)

-### Figure 4.
-Prominent Taxa in each site
+**Figure 4.** Normalized relative abundances of *Ascomycota* taxa in each site for the August 2017sampling.

 The most prominent taxa in each site vary considerably between sites. *Dothideomycetes*, the largest class within the ascomycetes, appears to predominate the microbiomes of most sites except for the Downtown and Bay sites.
 In both of these sites, *Sordariomycetes* is the most common class instead.
 There are several classes that are either absent or present in small numbers in most sites, but more abundant in one or several sites.
 For example, *Eurotiomycetes* are more common in the Downtown and Freeway sites, and *Leotiomycetes* is only abundant in the Mt.
 Davidson site.